pravs007/to-do-list/README.md

-# ✨ Aesthetic To-Do List ✨
+# ✨ Classic To-Do List ✨

 An elegant, feature-rich task manager that combines timeless style with modern functionality.
 Stay organized with a beautiful, intuitive interface and personalize it to match your vibe.